 2 Contracting Governments should take account of these Guidelines when planning, implementing and operating vessel traffic services.

-3 These Guidelines should be used in conjunction with the applicable Guidelines and Criteria for Ship Reporting Systems, resolution MSC.43(64) and the IALA VTS Manual.
+3 These Guidelines should be used in conjunction with the applicable Guidelines and Criteria for Ship Reporting Systems, resolution MSC.43(64) as amended by resolutions MSC.111(73) and MSC.189(79) and the IALA VTS Manual.

 DEFINITIONS AND CLARIFICATIONS